 The board by default does not intend to invest in investment vehicles that provide proxy voting rights; however, when applicable, the investment manager is granted the authority to represent the system and shall vote shares in the best interest of the fund and its beneficiaries.
-A listing of all proxy votes showing the date each proxy was voted, the issue as to which each proxy was voted, and how each proxy was voted shall be provided to the board at least annually.
+A listing of all proxy votes showing the date each proxy was voted, the issue as to which each proxy was voted, and how each proxy was voted shall be provided to the board upon request within a reasonable timeframeat least annually.
 If a proxy was not voted, the investment manager will provide a written statement indicating the reason that a particular proxy was not voted to the board as soon as reasonably practicable.